EnterDAO/LandWorks-protocol/Whitepaper.md

 ![Contracts-Decentraland](./assets/contracts-decentraland.png)

-All of the 3 functions (`rent`, `udpateState` and `updateOperator`) in the Decentraland faucet are specific to the Decentraland metaverse.
-Base internal methods will be introduced in the `core` faucets to have a reusable code base upon `metaverse` integrations are building on.
+All of the 3 functions (`rent`, `updateState` and `updateOperator`) in the Decentraland faucet are specific to the Decentraland metaverse.
+Base internal methods will be introduced in the `core` faucets to have a reusable code base upon `metaverse` integrations are built on.
 Utilising this pattern provides a good encapsulation of the logic for the different metaverses.

-In the context of Decentraland, the protocol will be minting `eLAND` NFTs for LAND providers.
+In the context of Decentraland, the protocol will be minting `LandWorksNft`s for LAND/Estate providers.

 ## Fees

-There will be a default `protocol fee` of `3%` every time a `renter` pays rent to the landowner.
+There will be a default `protocol fee` of `3%` (charged from the lender) every time a `renter` pays rent to the landowner.
 The fee will be a revenue stream for the DAO and DAO token holders will have the ability to vote on changing the protocol fee.

 One common problem for DAOs is the diversification of the DAO Treasury.
 Since lenders will be able to define various payment options, the protocol fee will be comprised of various assets that will act as a diversification mechanism for the DAO's treasury.